hclbaur/sds-core/docs/SPECIFICATION.md

 This pattern is called “Salami Slice” or “Venetian Blind”, depending on whether your building blocks are declared as elements or types.
-In SDS, that distinction is not explicit; a node declared in the main schema section is a re-useable type, that can be referred to by other nodes.
+In SDS, that distinction is implicit; a node declared in the main schema section is a re-useable type, that can be referred to by other nodes.
 I will liberally use the terms node and type interchangeably.